|

 Tina Gregg sent these two photos which include her husband, Lester.

+the back.
 The boy to Lester's right is Phil "Scooter" Phillips.
-[Thanks to Joy Turner for
+[Thanks to Joy Turner for the teachers' names.]

 We also have